 In 2020, the Gallery launched a workshop program that gives photographers easy and affordable access to a broad variety of subjects.
 Initial offerings include instruction in image transfer, producing hand-made books, street photography and improving digital workflow.

-Soho Photo, a 501(c)(3) non-profit arts organization, sponsors annual programs such as the juried National Competition, open to all photographic techniques.
+Soho Photo, a 501(c)(3) non-profit arts organization, sponsors annual programs including a juried National Competition, open to all photographic techniques.
 The popular juried International Krappy Kamera® Competition is devoted to photographs taken with plastic, toy or homemade and pinhole cameras.

 The Alternative Processes Competition does not allow traditional silver, C-prints and digital prints to be shown.
 Instead, prints must be produced by alternative processes, which include Cyanotype, Van Dyke, platinum, palladium, Polaroid transfer and others.

-The Galley also sponsors its annual juried Portfolio Competition; each of the two winners gets the opportunity to exhibit a cohesive body of work in a New York City gallery.
+The Gallery also sponsors its annual juried Portfolio Competition; each of four winners gets the opportunity to exhibit a body of work in our New York City gallery.
 It’s an opportunity that attracts a diverse group of artists from around the world.

 Becoming a Member